URiem/heritage-housing-PP5/README.md

 - The Slack community has, as always, been invaluable in answering questions.
 For this project a particular thank you to Niel McEwen.
 As the moderator of the Predictive Analytics PP5 Slack channel he was the main person to help resolve several technical issues.
 - My mentor Precious Ijege provided great feedback on how to improve the project in our mentor meetings.
 - StackOverflow helped resolve several issues through out the project.
-- As always a big thank you to my husband, Matthew, for his unwavering support!
+- As always a big thank you to my husband, Matthew, for his continued, unwavering support!